 If the parents want to request modifications for their child, then the special education teacher will give the student’s teachers paperwork to document the student’s behavior and any modifications the teacher uses for the student.
 After 6 weeks of documentation, the teachers will turn in the paperwork, and the special education teacher or 504 representative will call a meeting similar to an ARD meeting.
 If the meeting determines that the student needs accommodation, then the school will have documentation of the student’s special needs and will follow the same procedures as above.

-Pin Oak offers classes in Chinese, French, Italian, Latin, Hebrew, and Spanish.
+Pin Oak offers classes in Chinese, French, German, Italian, and Spanish.
 Students in the magnet program complete one year of high school foreign language credit unless they opt for the Native Speakers track, wherein they can earn two years of high school foreign language credit.
 Native Spanish speakers have the opportunity to earn four years of high school foreign language credit if they complete Native Speakers 1 and the AP Spanish Language courses.

 Pin Oak’s fine arts program includes band, orchestra, choir, dance, theatre arts, and visual arts.
 Pin Oak has received awards for its choral program, and its orchestra performs charity shows around Houston.
 The choirs – Boys Choir, Sixth Grade Choir, Intermediate Choir, Advanced Choir, and Show Choir – have performances throughout the year, including an end-of-year show called Pop Concert.
 Dance students can audition for the Pegasus Dance Company, which competes in 2 competitions per year and performs throughout the school year.
 Theater classes include Performance, Production Design, and Advanced Theater, which is only open to students by invitation.